jiro-jasmin/jiro-jasmin.github.io/jquery_charac/README.md

 - Responsive animation: cards list on desktop and carousel on mobile
 - Audio on click (as well as background music if your browser does not automatically block it)
-- Views count of the whole website displayed in the footer (create and upload a new file each day there is a new visitor)
 - On desktop, buttons at the bottom are linked with the cards through the DOM

 ## 🙏 Thank you for your visit